kestra-io/docs/docs/administrator-guide/configuration/micronaut/README.md

 ```

 ## Configure the timeout or max uploaded file size
-A lot of configuration affect these, here is the default configuration:
+A lot of configurations affect these, here is the default configuration:
 ```yaml
 micronaut:
   server: